isabella232/GSoC17/Journal/Week_11.md

    * [ ] Although `graphson.json` file gets messy, because only the last file
    to be processed will have the correct `graphson.json` file.
+   * [ ] There is no way to control the firing of multiple tasks.
+As it is now if we do a for loop like this it can in fact consume all cpu and memory resources.
+Therefore, we need to document a way to limit this behavior.